lovrosdu/klor/doc/04-deployment.md

 If a locator is left out but ends up being required by a transport function, the symbol naming the role will be used as the locator.
 Practically speaking, locators will most often be mechanisms such as `core.async` channels, TCP sockets, etc.

-If a choreography invokes another choreography via the `dance` operator, Klor will make sure to properly "thread" the role configuration for you.
+If a choreography invokes another choreography via the `dance` operator, Klor will make sure to properly "thread" the role configuration for you, taking into account the way the choreography was instantiated.
-Any communication actions performed by the invoked choreography will use the same transport functions provided at the top, which will be given the appropriate locators depending on how the invoked choreography was instantiated.
+Any communication actions performed by the invoked choreography will use the same transport functions and locators provided at the top.
 Therefore, the Clojure user only ever has to worry about the "top-level view" and getting the initial call to `play-role` right.

 As an example, say we had the following increment choreography (taken from one of the examples in [Semantics](./03-semantics.md)):